 - Faye Nagler: $398.99 to support West Par first and second graders in learning and utilizing computer programming and coding to gain knowledge and conceptual awareness in the areas of science, technology, engineering design, and math.

-It is wonderful that the Moscow Education Foundation is officially “off the ground!”
-Another round of grant opportunities will be offered in January, so please let your staff know!
-More information to come as soon as school resumes after the first of the year.
+We’re excited to have celebrated another semester of truly amazing teachers and their commitment to Moscow’s students.
+Another round of grant opportunities will be offered in November, so please let your staff know!
+More information to come as soon as school resumes in the fall.